Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pricing & Course Options

-Based on full retail prices, Magoosh takes the top spot here, with their courses running from around $150-$180, while PrepScholar’s prices are between about $400-$850.
-The top level course from Magoosh is less than half the cost of the lowest-priced course from PrepScholar, making it a great value.
+Based on full retail prices, Magoosh takes the top spot here, with their courses running from around $170-$200, while PrepScholar’s prices are between about $400-$850.
+The top level course from Magoosh is half the cost of the lowest-priced course from PrepScholar, making it a great value.
 It should be noted, however, that PrepScholar often offers some seriously steep discounts on their prep packages.
 In fact, their courses can sometimes be purchased for the same or less than those offered by Magoosh, so make sure to check for discounts.
 Advantage: Magoosh.

 Course options and pricing current as of date of publication.